Treating acute myeloid leukaemia

 Clinical trials and newer unlicensed treatments

 In the UK, a number of clinical trials are currently underway that aim to find the best way of treating AML.
-Clinical trials are studies that use new and experimental techniques to see how well they work in treating, and possibly curing, acute leukaemia.
+Clinical trials are studies that use new and experimental techniques to see how well they work in treating, and possibly curing, AML.

 As part of your treatment, your care team may suggest taking part in a clinical trial to help researchers learn more about the best way to treat your AML, and AML in general.
 Search for clinical trials for AML.

-If you take part in a clinical trial, you may be offered a drug that is not licensed for use in the UK and is not normally available.
-However, there is no guarantee that the techniques being studied in the clinical trial will be more effective than current treatments.
+If you take part in a clinical trial, you may be offered medication that isn't licensed for use in the UK and isn't normally available.
+However, there's no guarantee that the techniques being studied in the clinical trial will work better than current treatments.

 Your care team can tell you whether there are any clinical trials available in your area, and can explain the benefits and risks involved.

-Macmillan has information about unlicensed treatments for AML.
+Macmillan has more information about unlicensed treatments for AML.

 Your care team

-- a haemato-oncologist (specialist in the non-surgical treatment of leukaemia)
+- haemato-oncologist (specialist in the non-surgical treatment of leukaemia)

-- a haemato-pathologist (specialist in the study of cancerous blood cells)
+- haemato-pathologist (specialist in the study of cancerous blood cells)

-- a specialist cancer nurse (who will serve as the first point of contact between yourself and members of the care team)
+- specialist cancer nurse (who will serve as the first point of contact between you and the members of your care team)